MAISRC/ggplot_plus/README.md

 ![](README_files/figure-commonmark/adj%20theme%202-1.png)

-So, `theme_plus()` exists, like the other tools in this toolkit, to be an informed starting point, not an ending point.
-If you don’t like aspects of the resulting design (and they certainly won’t work for every single graph type in every single contest!), you can change it.
+Like the rest of the toolkit, `theme_plus()` is meant to be a smart starting point—not a final destination.
+It won’t be ideal for every plot or context, but it’s designed to save you time and steer your design toward best practices from the start.

-## Y axis title orientation and location
+## Y Axis Title Orientation and Location

-Our graph is looking pretty nice now, but there’s one remaining issue from earlier: the orientation and location of the y axis title.
-It’d be nice if it were horizontal and placed somewhere more prominent.
+Our graph is nearly there—but one issue remains: the **y axis title** is still vertically oriented and tucked away in the left margin.
+Let’s fix that.

-In base `ggplot2`, it is possible to re-orient the y axis like so:
+In base `ggplot2`, you *can* reorient the title using hacky adjustments like line breaks and theme tweaks:

 ``` r
 ggplot(iris,